oddnetworks/oddworks/README.md

 ### TV Connected and Mobile Device SDKs
 The Oddworks SDKs are developed and used in production, but require auditing before we make them publicly available.
 We expect them to be ready in a week(ish) - (March 3 - 10, 2016).

 * Android SDK - Used for mobile, tablet, Android TV, and Fire TV.
+Check out the [docs](http://android.guide.oddnetworks.com/) now.
 * iOS SDK - Used for iPhone, iPad, and Apple TV.
+Check out the [docs](http://apple.guide.oddnetworks.com/) now.

 With plans for (several weeks later):